Those sweet potato and bacon muffins will be perfect for a grab and go breakfast, lunch or dinner!

 Whichever way you decide to cook your sweet potatoes, once they are cooked and cooled down, just add them to your blender with the other ingredients of this recipe.

-How to make sweet potato and bacon muffins
+How to make those savory muffins

 - Peel and dice the onion.